-Another approach for completing the CSEU task is to first use quantum process tomography for unitary channels (QPTU) \cite{PhysRevLett.93.080502,PhysRevLett.125.210501,haah2023query,surawy2022projected} to construct a classical description of the unknown channel $\mathcal{U}$, and then use this description to estimate $\Tr\left( O\,\mathcal{U}(\rho)\right)$.
-When a quantum memory is accessible, Ref.~\cite{haah2023query} shows that $\Theta(d^2\epsilon^{-1})$ queries of $\mathcal{U}$ are necessary and sufficient to output a classical description that is $\epsilon$-close to $\mathcal{U}$ in diamond norm.
-Consequently, any linear property $\Tr\left(O\,\mathcal{U}(\rho)\right)$ can be estimated within additive error $\epsilon$ by using $\mathcal{O}(d^2\epsilon^{-1})$ queries.
-In the tomography protocol of Ref.~\cite{haah2023query}, the unknown channel $\mathcal{U}$ is applied in series on one system of dimension $d$, so a quantum memory is needed but ancillary systems are not.
+Another approach for completing the CSEU task is to first use quantum process tomography of unitary channels (QPTU) \cite{PhysRevLett.93.080502,PhysRevLett.125.210501,haah2023query,surawy2022projected} to construct a classical description of the unknown channel $\mathcal{U}$, and then use this description to estimate $\Tr\left( O\,\mathcal{U}(\rho)\right)$.
+When quantum memory is accessible, Ref.~\cite{haah2023query} showed that $\Theta(d^2\epsilon^{-1})$ queries of $\mathcal{U}$ are necessary and sufficient to output a classical description that is $\epsilon$-close to $\mathcal{U}$ in the diamond norm.
+Consequently, any linear property $\Tr\left(O\,\mathcal{U}(\rho)\right)$ can be estimated within additive error $\epsilon$ from $\mathcal{O}(d^2\epsilon^{-1})$ queries.
+In the tomography protocol of Ref.~\cite{haah2023query}, the unknown channel $\mathcal{U}$ is applied in series on one system of dimension $d$, so quantum memory is needed but ancillary systems are not.
 Compared with our protocol based on collective measurements, this protocol has a smaller space overhead, but a larger query complexity for completing the CSEU task when $d>\epsilon^{-1}$, which is the usual case.